lyramakesmusic/sample-browser/README.md

 ## Usage:

 Paste a local filepath into the Cache Management input and press Process Folder.
-When complete, upload a sound or type a sound description and press search.
+When complete, upload a sound (use upload button or drag-drop an audio file) or type a sound description and press search.

 ![screenshot of sample browser showing a list of matching samples](demos/inference.png)